Greg AllenPrincipal & Lead Products Liability Attorney | Personal Injury and Product Liability

 Greg is also involved in the revitalization of downtown Montgomery.
 He and Jere Beasley have renovated old buildings in Montgomery's entertainment district.
 The development (AlleyStation.com) includes restaurants, retail and loft apartments.

 Greg enjoys SCUBA diving and spends as much time as he can underwater in the Gulf of Mexico.
 He also has recently completed rebuilding a historic grist mill in Notasulga, Ala.

 He is married to the former Jane Anne Howell of Lafayette, Ala., and they have two children.
 Tracy Williford, married to T.J.
 Williford, resides in Montgomery, Ala.
-They have a daughter, Avery, and son John Mills.
-The Allens' son Evan is also a lawyer, having earned his J.D. from Jones School of Law in 2012.
+They have a daughter, Avery, and son, John Mills.
+The Allens' son Evan is also a lawyer, having earned his J.D. from Faulkner University's Thomas Goode Jones School of Law in 2012.
 He practices in Beasley Allen’s Personal Injury section.
-He is married to Cameron.
+He is married to Cameron, and they have one son, Rawlins.
 The Allens attend Eastern Hills Baptist Church and Frazer United Methodist Church in Montgomery.

 - Alabama and U.S. District Court, Middle, Southern and Northern District of Alabama